AidanSpeakss/streamer-mode-for-firefox/README.md

 3. Enable "Developer Mode"
 4. Select "Load unpacked" and select the folder where the files you just extracted are.

+Add to Opera:
+1. Download the .zip file from /chromesrc in this repository.
+2. Extract the files into their own folder.
+2. Go to opera://extensions/
+3. Enable "Developer Mode"
+4. Select "Load unpacked" and select the folder where the files you just extracted are.

 *Note: Make sure your select the folder containing the extension files (i.e. manifest.json, background.js) not a folder containing that folder.*

 ## Features: